godotengine/godot-docs/tutorials/rendering/multiple_resolutions.rst

 To resolve this, you can :ref:`enable mipmaps <doc_importing_images_mipmaps>` on all your 2D textures.
 However, enabling mipmaps will increase memory usage which can be an issue on low-end mobile devices.

+For SVG images, you can also change their import type to :ref:`class_DPITexture` in the Import dock to benefit from automatic oversampling as described above.
+This avoids aliasing by re-rasterizing the texture when the scale factor changes.

 Handling aspect ratios
 ----------------------